greenwood-capital-tagline-logo

 3. Group Retirement Plans Utilizing a Third-Party Administrator

 Greenwood Capital, in collaboration with a third-party administrator (TPA), provides two types of services to qualified group retirement plans: investment education consulting and discretionary investment management.
-Consulting typically includes education on fiduciary responsibilities for plan sponsors, and general investment education about diversification, risk/return, time horizon, etc. for participants.
-Discretionary investment management includes investment educational consulting services, as well as providing investment allocation models to the TPA (used by participants during the investment selection process).
+Consulting includes education on fiduciary responsibilities for plan sponsors, and general investment education about diversification, risk/return, time horizon, etc. for participants.
+Discretionary investment management includes investment educational consulting services, as well as providing investment allocation models and security recommendations for inclusion in the plan to the TPA (used by participants during the investment selection process).

 As a discretionary investment manager, as defined by section 3(38) of ERISA, Greenwood Capital would be a named fiduciary to the retirement plan, developing and monitoring the investment policy statement (IPS), with the authority to make changes to the IPS and investment options on behalf of plan participants and beneficiaries.
 Plan sponsors would maintain fiduciary responsibility for the oversight of Greenwood Capital’s services, as well as other plan providers.